A sorceress banished by magic is now free and returns to a world in chaos chapters 1-12

 Waking before dawn Maeyon felt the last threads of the spell of banishment unravel.
 She gathered the few belongings she had and cast a spell of illusion on herself; to all appearances, she now looked older with black hair and fair skinned instead of white hair and brown skinned.
 She waited and watched amongst the palm trees out of sight as men scurried about making repairs to the ship.

 Maeyon knew they hoped to have the vessel ready before the high tide.
 As she watched, two longboats launched, tying ropes between them and the ship to help pull it free.
 She spotted the captain stood to oversee the sailors at work.
 At a distance, he appeared a tall, lean man with a dark beard she had met the type before.
 She noted that he kept turning to look inland warily as if expecting something or someone to appear from amongst the trees.
 Maeyon decided it was the time to make her move before the captain became overly suspicious.
 She stepped out from the trees clutching her few belongings close to her as she lurched forward her steps faltering a sailor spotted her he pointed calling out; all eyes turned to her

 “Please help me, its been so long since I have seen another soul,” Maeyon began, in a trembling voice.
 “I feared no one would ever come to my rescue and I would die alone here.”
 She, stumbled falling on the sand and hoped she wasn’t overacting.
 Two sailors rushed to her, helping her to her feet.
 She thanked them profusely as they lead her to the captain who still supervised his crew, occasionally shouting orders or hurling abuse when one of them made a mistake.
 He gave the odd glance in her direction as the men brought her to him.
 He stopped and looked her over suspicion clearly showing in his expression then nodded coming to a decision.

 “What is your name woman?
-And how did become to be marooned on this island?” he asked carefully watching her reaction.
+How are you marooned on this island?” he asked carefully watching her reaction.